litentry/heima/README.md

 make build-runtime-heima
 ```

-The wasms should be located under `target/release/wbuild/heima-parachain-runtime/`
+The wasms should be located under `target/release/wbuild/heima-runtime/`

-Similarly, use `make build-runtime-paseo` to build the paseo-parachain-runtime.
+Similarly, use `make build-runtime-paseo` to build the paseo-runtime.

 ## Launch parachain
 ### Launch a parachain network with relaychains